Struggling with Stepfamily Boundaries: Should I Cut Ties with My Stepmom for Failing to Deliver My Dad's Ashes?

-Struggling with grief and a broken promise, OP questions cutting off ties with stepmom who failed to send dad's ashes.
+Struggling with grief and a broken promise, OP questions whether to cut ties with his stepmom, who failed to send his dad's ashes.
 AITA for considering it?

 Losing a parent unexpectedly is a devastating experience that can leave one grappling with intense emotions and a deep need for closure.
 In a recent Reddit post, a 29-year-old man shared his heartbreaking dilemma involving his stepmom, Margaret, following his father's passing.

-The relationship with Margaret has been strained, and the lack of a funeral added to the difficulty of processing the loss.
+The relationship with Margaret has been strained, and the lack of a funeral has made it even harder to process the loss.
 Despite reaching out to Margaret for his father's ashes and other mementos, she has failed to deliver, leaving him feeling abandoned in his time of need.

 The OP's attempts to address the issue with Margaret have been met with avoidance and a sense of normalcy in their interactions, further complicating his grief.
 The community's responses reflect empathy for his situation, highlighting the importance of honoring his father's memory and finding closure.